PolCPP/PSO2es-Translation/README.md

 * Logokas - A lot of UI translation work
 * Synthsy - Translation work
 * Bumped.org - Item Names and Wonderful other translations
+* ARKS-Visiphone - Weapon names and other neat things

 ## License